evilprince2009/TinyPicker/README.md

 ## TinyPicker

-A small colour picker utility written in C# that lets you pick colours from a color spectrum.
+A small colour picker utility written in C# that lets you pick colour from a color spectrum.

 ![TinyPicker](https://github.com/evilprince2009/TinyPicker/blob/main/Images/Screenshot_2.png)